freerange/pair-programming-presentation/presentation.md

 ---

-## No time for personal admin
+## I need time for personal admin

 * Don't try to pair all day
 * Core pairing hours?

 ^
-- Along with ensuring that you take regular breaks, you should leave enough time to take care of other things.
+- Along with ensuring that you take regular breaks, you should probably avoid trying to pair for eight hours a day.
+- Having the team agree on core pairing hours (you're expected to be free to pair between 11 and 4, for example) can help.

 ---

-## Some types of task are hard to pair on
+## I find it hard to pair on certain tasks

-* e.g. Writing documentation or commit notes
+* Give your pair space to think/write

 ^
+- e.g. Writing documentation or commit notes
 - Constructing english sentences can be awkward to do as a pair.
 - We find it's often better to allow one person to have a go at writing something and then the other person can review it and amend it if necessary.

 ---

-## One person hogs/avoids the keyboard
+## I find myself hogging/avoiding the keyboard

 * Pairing ping-pong

 ^
-- Alternate between having one person write a failing test and the other trying to make the test pass.
+- Ensure equal time spent driving by alternating between having one person write a failing test and the other trying to make the test pass.

 ---

-## One person is distracted by notifications
+## I find myself distracted by notifications

 * Switch off **all** distractions
 * Dedicated pairing machines